mulllhausen/parse-saldo-receipt-scanner-logfile/README.md

 - inside there is a `.log` file with all your data

 The `.log` file is unstructured data.
 This script parses it and extracts the data into a CSV file.
-[Install golang](https://go.dev/dl/) then run it like this:
+[Install golang](https://go.dev/dl/) then either `run and debug` it in vscode or from the CLI like this:

     go run . processing/test-logfile.log

-it will output into the same `processing` dir.
+it will output into the same directory as the input.

 build: